adamwarniment-infotrust/SalesforceSchemaAuditor/README.md

 ## Deployment

-I recommend running this in a SandBox since you can create a copy of your org and it works the same as if you were running it on your production org.
+Running the audits in a Sandbox is recommended since you can create a copy of your org and it works the same as if you were running it on your production org.
 If you plan to re-run this over time, however, you may consider putting it in a stage environment that gets refreshed regularly.
 Also note that the Object Auditor record counts may be inaccurate if your Sandbox does not copy over records from Production.

 ## <a name="here"></a>Currently Available Metadata